Health and Social Care

 - A member of staff who is in charge of fostering clinical governance or something similar in the organisation.

-- A Caldicott Guardian is required for all NHS organisations and local governments that provide social services.
+- Caldicott Guardians are necessary for all NHS organisations and local governments that provide social services.
 The UK Caldicott Guardian Council (UKCGC) is the national body for Caldicott Guardians.

 What is Caldicott Guardian Responsible for?

 Caldicott Guardians are in charge of defining local procedures for information disclosure, limiting access to patient information through rigorous need-to-know criteria, and assessing and evaluating patient information use on a regular basis.
-Caldicott Guardians also ensure that patient-identifiable data is handled in a legal, ethical, and appropriate manner.
+Caldicott Guardians also ensure that one should handle patient-identifiable data in a legal, ethical, and appropriate manner.

 For both health and social care, the Caldicott Guardian’s responsibility encompasses all areas of data management, including the following laws: